karenbennis/kickstarter-analysis/README.md

 Though the mean goal was £4,000, it is skewed by the outlier for goal.
 This is considerably outside the range of outliers for amount pledged, so the mean goal would not serve as a good data point upon which to base recommendations.

 Based on the median, it is clear that half the campaigns had goals of £2,000 or less.
-Thi salso happens to be a bit over the 3rd quartile for amounts pledged.
+This also happens to be a bit over the 3rd quartile for amounts pledged.

 #### High-Level Recommendations for Kickstarter Theater Campaigns
 Based on the data available, the recommendations are as follows: